 The 10 Best Grills

 This wiki has been updated 39 times since it was first published in May of 2015.
 It took a tremendous amount of eating to whittle the world of grills down to the models presented here, but that's just the kind of sacrifice we're willing to make to bring you the best of the best.
 We've included options for any kind of cookout, ranked here by heat distribution, ease of use and cleanup, cooking area, and durability, so the least you could do is pass the potato salad.
-When users buy our independently chosen editorial recommendations, we may earn commissions to help fund the Wiki.
+When users buy our independently chosen editorial picks, we may earn commissions to help fund the Wiki.

 Editor's Notes